AuReMe/mpwt/README.rst

     ├── species_3
     ..

+If you want specific files, you can use the --m* options.

-- with --md/dat_extraction, you will only have the dat files, for example:
+- **--md/dat_extraction** will only move the attribute-values dat files:

 .. code-block:: text